+Heritage Arts

-Heritage Arts According to various sources, heritage can refer to practices or characteristics that are passed down through the years, from one generation to the next.
-Kentucky 4-H believes in celebrating one's heritage through recognition of art that may be representative of one's culture Examples may be baskets, brooms, wood carvings, metal art, mini barn quilts, etc.
+According to various sources, heritage can refer to practices or characteristics that are passed down through the years, from one generation to the next, Kentucky 4-H believes in celebrating one's heritage through recognition of art that may be representative of one's culture.
+Examples may include: baskets, brooms, wood carvings, metal art, mini barn quilts, etc.